 The first IRUG Raman Spectroscopy Workshop was held in 2012 at the Philadelphia Museum of Art.
 It featured practical lectures by experts on Raman analysis of cultural heritage property and was live-streamed to increase educational outreach.
 A grant from the National Center for Preservation Technology and Training (NCPTT) division of the United States National Park Service (NPS) supported the workshop.

 The IRUG website was established in 1998 (redeveloped in 2012) to provide public access to the database.
 The site has been sustained by several entities, notably the IMLS, NCPTT, The Dow Chemical Company (formerly Rohm & Hass), St. Gobain Corporation, PMA, V&A, IFAC-CNR, and the National Gallery of Art, (Washington, DC).
 The spectral database, bibliography and links to resources are publicly searchable and viewable.
 Individual accounts are available for online submission, review, and download of electronic spectra.
-Contributors can log in from anywhere in world to conduct their transactions.
+Contributors can log in from anywhere in the world to conduct their transactions.

 The success of IRUG and its database is attributable to the participation and ongoing support of the cultural heritage community representing conservation endeavors on an international scale, beyond the interests of any individual entity.
 By serving the larger scientific community, all contributors can enjoy the products of the group’s collaborative efforts.